Joachim Prinz: Immigration to America

-He immediately began lecturing throughout the U.S. for the United Palestine Appeal, established in the 1920s as the fund raising arm in the United States for the Jewish Agency for Israel.
-It was, essentially, the precursor to what became the American Jewish support base for a nation state of Israel and the United Israel Appeal.
+Prinz immediately began lecturing throughout the U.S. for the United Palestine Appeal, established in 1925 as the fund raising arm in the United States for the Jewish Agency for Palestine.

-Upon arrival to the United States, Prinz settled in New Jersey and became rabbi of Temple B'Nai Abraham in Newark.
+Upon arrival to the United States, Prinz settled in New Jersey and became rabbi of Temple B'nai Abraham, then located in Newark.
 He served as the congregation's rabbi from 1939 to 1977.

 Activism

 Zionist and pro-Jewish activism

 Prinz became a leader in American Jewish communal and advocacy organizations.
 From 1958 to 1966, he was president of the American Jewish Congress (AJC).
 Within a short period, Prinz's activism helped him rise to become one of a top leader within several Jewish organizations.
-He held top leadership positions in the World Jewish Congress, as president of the American Jewish Congress from 1958–1966, and as Chairman of the World Conference of Jewish Organizations.
+He held top leadership positions in the World Jewish Congress, as president of the American Jewish Congress from 1958 to 1966, and as Chairman of the World Conference of Jewish Organizations.
 Later, he was a director of the Conference of Jewish Material Claims Against Germany.

 Prinz's early involvement in the Zionist movement made him a close ally and friend of the founding leaders of the State of Israel.
 Prinz was essential to establishing what became the Conference of Presidents of Major American Jewish Organizations.
 Prinz was chairman from 1965 to 1967.

 Involvement in the Civil Rights Movement

 1963 march with Prinz and Martin Luther King Jr.

-Because of his experience in Germany, Prinz identified with the cause of the African-Americans in the United States, seeing parallels between their plight and that of German Jews under Hitler.
+Because of his experience in Germany, Prinz identified with the cause of Black Americans, seeing parallels between their plight and that of German Jews under Hitler.

 Before his permanent settlement, Prinz visited America on an exploratory visit in 1937.
 Upon his return to Germany, he wrote of his impressions for the German-Jewish literary magazine Der Morgen:

 The negroes in Harlem still remind us of the times of Uncle Tom's Cabin.
 We do not understand that the Jews here, too, look upon the Negro with great indifference.
 We cannot do that.
 We understand them too well, the blacks in the ghetto of Harlem.